 Creighton became an arts facilitator, bringing creative writing workshops to community groups.
 She also founded The Incubator in 2014 which she still edits.
 The journal showcases new writing from NI and Ireland.
 In 2015, her first (published) novel, The Bones of It, received critical acclaim: it was the San Diego Book Review novel of the year 2015 and was nominated for the 2016 Kate O’Brien Award.

 Creighton lives in Newtownards where she is one of the co-founders of The Square Circle Writers.
-She shares her writing space/sofa with her husband, Ryan, their four children (2 girls, 2 boys), and cavalier king charles dogs (2 girls) called Milly and Ruby.
+She shares her writing space/sofa with her husband, Ryan, their four children (2 girls, 2 boys), and a Cavalier King Charles Spaniel named Milly.
 At the minute Creighton is working on a police procedural, a short story collection and a poetry collection.
-For fun she plots books she might one day write while grimly realising she will probably never find the time to share all the stories she is busting to tell.
+For fun she plots books she might one day write, realising she will probably never find the time to share all the stories she is busting to tell.